luisdavidgd/tcgp-checker/README.md

 ### 4. ## How to Run

-1. Place your **collection CSV files** in the `data/` folder and your **recommendation `.txt` files** in the `recommendations/` folder.
+1. Place your **collection CSV files** in the `data/` folder and your **decks `.txt` files** in the `decks/` folder.
 2. Run the main script:
 ```sh
 node src/index.js
 ```
-3. The script will prompt you to select the CSV file for your collection and a .txt recommendation file.
-It will then compare your collection with the recommendations and display the missing cards.
+3. The script will prompt you to select the CSV file for your collection and a .txt deck file.
+It will then compare your collection with the selected deck and display the missing cards.

 ## File Format